 At the same time, Apollon rose from the obscurity of poetry to a more understandable God of light and sun and began to proclaim a new message of self-knowledge.
-For this new Greek worldview, hearing meant only passive satisfaction with reality, while seeing meant domination of reality and a thirst for knowledge.
+For this new Greek worldview, hearing meant only passive satisfaction with reality, while seeing meant the domination of reality and a thirst for knowledge.
 In the enlightened world, there were no more secrets of the gods; the truth was reached by illuminating things, that is, by writing about them—even immortality and liberation from the body required, according to Plato, rational thinking and intellectual life.

 So what is wrong with philosophy?

 The primary information-theoretical anxiety of our existence stems from a philosophy.
 It embodies the contradiction between mental teenage and adulthood as new theories throughout the centuries.
 Those theories deal with abstract reality and conceptual imagination, but not reality.
 But unfortunately, philosophers refuse to “get their hands dirty”.
-They refuse to reflect on what is actually beyond the reach of written language.
+They refuse to reflect on what is beyond written language’s reach.

 The principal reason for the philosophical problems is rationality.
 It is a tool that does more harm than good.
 It is closed and utterly incapable of communication.
 It is just a self-feeding system that eventually leads to syllogistic captivity.
-Reasoning produces information only within the given premises; it has no creativity whatsoever.
+Reasoning produces only information within the given premises; it has no creativity.
 The mission of reason is only to destroy uncontrolled, frightening, and “empty” space from the world.
 In the psychological sense, it has a role in safeguarding childhood development.
 The reason is that nature covers our eyes and prevents us from seeing reality “as such”.
 So, our body firmly controls the human world of wits and senses.
-Throughout our adulthood, we stubbornly try to squeeze the world into our tiny rational worldview rather than do it the other way around.
+Throughout adulthood, we stubbornly try to squeeze the world into our tiny rational worldview rather than do it the other way around.